book page

 Reviewer avatar

 Okay, wow.
 This is one of those books that makes you want to do things.
-The scientific visualization framing is chef’s kiss.
+The visual programming framing is chef’s kiss.

 Reviewer avatar